maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 JSON stands for JavaScript Object Notation.
 It is a key-value pair text format for storing and retrieving data between client and server.
 It is popular because it is human readable and easy to parse into objects.
-The system treats JSON content as a string, making it easy to transmit data across clients, and saves it as a .json extension
+The system treats JSON content as a string, making it easy to transmit data across clients, and saves it as a .json extension.

 A sample JSON file:
 ```json